My camera is not connected to Capture One.

 - Sony: use PC Remote as the USB setting.

-- Verify the physical connection.
-Use only a 3m USB3 cable or 5m USB2 cable with no extensions.
+6. Verify the physical connection.
+Use only a 3m USB cable (maximum) with no extensions.
 Try a new cable.
 Test a different USB port on the computer.
 Connect by using an externally powered USB hub.
 Make sure no other software like Image Capture, Canon EOS Utility or Nikon Camera Control is running.

-- If you are using Google drive, disable automatic backup and sync when you need to tether.
+9. If you are using Google drive, disable automatic backup and sync when you need to tether.
 Google drive will often intercept the camera connection before Capture One is able to connect.
 Even if you are not actively using Google Drive, uninstall "Backup and Sync with Google" as this will also prevent reliable connections.
+Dropbox service also can intercept the camera connection before Capture One is able to connect.
+Therefore, it is recommended that you close the application to ensure a stable and reliable connection for your operations.

-- Grant Capture One proper accessibility and disk access in Apple System Preferences.
-Go to System Preferences > Security & Privacy > Privacy.
+10. Grant Capture One proper accessibility and disk access in Apple System Preferences.
+Go to System Preferences -> Security & Privacy -> Privacy.
 Unlock the window by clicking on the lock and entering your password.
 Then add Capture One by clicking the "+" button.
-Do this for both accessibility and Full Disk Access.
+Do this for both Accessibility and Full Disk Access options.